 Contact the Aesthetic Surgery Center at 239-594-9100 with your endoscopic eyebrow lift questions, or to schedule a consultation appointment with Dr. Agarwal, Dr. Maloney, or Dr. Ross.
 We have an additional location on Marco Island for patient convenience.

 Cheek Implants and Endoscopic Brow Lift

 How do I know if I am a candidate for an endoscopic brow lift?

-An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Gill, is the best way to determine which procedure is best suited to meet your goals.
+An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Ross, is the best way to determine which procedure is best suited to meet your goals.
 During this consultation, the surgeon will examine you, and computer imaging will be utilized to demonstrate proposed changes to you.

 I am 40 years old.
 Am I too young for an Endoscopic Eyebrow & Forehead Lift?

 Droopy eyebrows are often genetic.
 An Endoscopic Eyebrow/Forehead Lift can be done on someone in their late 20’s, and onwards.

 Generally speaking, it takes one week for most of the swelling and any bruising to resolve.
 This can vary from individual to individual.

 Do I need someone to take care of me after my Endoscopic Eyebrow & Forehead Lift?